-

 Additionally, for more detailed information on the LNG trade, you can request a sample of our EMEA LNG Trade Dataset

-Electricity consumption ramped up very rapidly between 2000 and 2019 (10%/year on average) with the increasing use of air conditioning and the soaring water desalinisation industry.
-After a slight decline in 2020 (-1.3%), it rebounded by 5.5% in 2021 to 45 TWh.
+After a slight decrease in 2022 (-2.4%), electricity consumption progressed by 8% in 2023 to 48 TWh.
+It ramped up very rapidly between 2000 and 2019 (9%/year on average) with the increasing use of air conditioning and the soaring water desalinisation industry.
+It has increased by 4%/year on average since then.

-The residential sector accounts for 47% of that consumption and services and industry follow with 29% and 24%, respectively.
+The residential sector accounts for 47% of that consumption, followed by industry with 24% and services with 19%.

 Graph: ELECTRICITY CONSUMPTION (TWh)

-The country strives to meet 20% of its energy demand from renewable sources by 2030.
-The target of a solar capacity of 1 800 MW in 2020 was not reached, as the full commissioning of the first 800 MW power plant was only connected to the grid in 2022.
-QatarEnergy set a target of 5 GW of solar energy by 2030 in its updated Sustainability Strategy.
+The target of a solar capacity of 1 800 MW in 2020 was not reached, as the first 800 MW solar plant was only connected to the grid in 2022.

 Interactive Chart Qatar Share of Renewables in Electricity Production (incl hydro)